RESETHACKER-COMMUNITY/Resources/Writeups/javascript.md

    ### 1. Understanding Juicy information in Js files and collecting js files from Urls:
    ### 2. Making the gathered JavaScript code readable:
    ### 3. Automating and Enumarating information that might Lead to discovery of security issues and later you can fetch these list of Urs for -> SSTI, XSS, SQLi, SSRF, Open Redirect, IDOR etc
-   ### 4. Reading all the Js files and find something from Js code are hard so

  ## 3. Understand JS Code such as  what frameworks are being used, identify dangerous functions and component in the framework and then looking for them in the source code -> can get -> dom xss , Postmessage vulns, Logical Bugs etc
+	### 1. Reading all the Js files and find something from Js code are hard so
+	### Understand the places where developers tend to make mistakes that will lead to potential security issues.
+	### Automating potential security issues in source code.

 ## 4. Outcome (content discovery):